luismasuelli/jackfrost/README.md

 Can safely have no return statement.
         * __after_del__: A function with the same signature that before_del.
 The return value is not taken into account.
-        * __renderer__: A function with signature function(event, key, object).
+    * List item rendering function.
-It must return an HTML string that will be the content for the rendered element.
+        * __renderer__: A function with signature function(event, key, object).It must return an HTML string that will be the content for the rendered element.
 By not returning any value, the default jquery-ui rendering will be applied.
 (These events may be alternatively set in client-side by binding to the hidden input these functions in events __beforeSet__, __afterSet__, __beforeDelete__, __afterDelete__, and __render__).
 * For __AutocompleteModelMultipleChoiceField__ component, widget_attrs may be specified containing expressions returning javascript event handlers (i.e. callback functions) whose signatures are:
     * Element addition event (before and after):